Center modifies admissions policies

 » Posted April 3, 2020

-EMC has implemented innovative scheduling of staff to decrease the number of employees who are on-site while still enabling the performance of essential functions.
+The Equine Medical Center has implemented innovative scheduling of staff to decrease the number of employees who are on-site while still enabling the performance of essential functions.
 This new process includes rotating schedules, working from home, or being on standby and reporting to duty only when called upon.
 Employees who must be on-site are asked to strictly adhere to the principles of social distancing and biosecurity to keep each other healthy and safe.

 » Posted March 20, 2020

-EMC is receiving only those patients in need of emergency or urgent critical care; all other patients are placed on a waiting list.
+The Equine Medical Center is receiving only those patients in need of emergency or urgent critical care; all other patients are placed on a waiting list.
 If your horse is placed on our waiting list, we will contact you as soon as we are able to make your appointment.

 Patient visitation has been temporarily suspended until further notice.